Skip to main content

 The Early Childhood Education and Assistance Program (ECEAP) is our state-funded preschool program for 3- and 4-year-olds from families furthest from opportunities.
 As our state works towards making this program available to all eligible lower-income families who want it, investing in this program now will ensure Washington’s children have a solid path forward.

-Washington should invest in meaningful rate increases and add 2,600 new slots in 2025, while responding to the current needs heard from the field by delaying the full implementation of ECEAP entitlement, currently set for 2026.
+Washington should invest in meaningful rate increases, add 500 school-day slots, and convert 250 par-day slots to school-day slots in 2025, while responding to the current needs heard from the field by delaying the full implementation of ECEAP entitlement, currently set for 2026.

 The way the state currently sets subsidy rates, basing them on the market rate for private pay families, is broken – it reflects only what overburdened families are able to pay for care, not the true cost to providers to deliver that care.
 It doesn’t give providers the resources needed to pay living wages to their hardworking staff and offer benefits like health care and sick time.
 Child care providers and the Department of Children, Youth, and Families came together to find a better way.
 Read about this new Cost of Quality Care Rate Model here.
 By establishing in law that the state must use the Cost of Quality Care Rate model to set subsidy rates, we can move towards ensuring all child care workers can thrive in this critical industry.

-3. Increase capacity for child care by investing $50 million into the Early Learning Facilities (ELF) Fund and $8.6 million into the ELF Public School District Program- capital budget
+3. Increase capacity for early learning by investing $50 million in the Early Learning Facilities (ELF) Fund and $8.6 million in the ELF Public School District Program.
+Additionally, pass bipartisan legislation to make the ELF Fund accessible to more early learning providers.

 We need parents, providers, and advocates across the state to help pass these priorities in 2025 – Join us in fighting for a future where child care can work for everyone.